Luizmeleer/Digital-Clock/README.md

 </div>

 <h2> Special Thanks:</h2>
- Thanks to Larissa kinch for the help.
+ Thanks to Larissa kinch for the help and the tutorial.